smallriver0316/algorithm-collections/Sorting/README.md

 ## Shell Sort

-It sorts a given array in ascending order with shell sort.
+It sorts a given array in ascending order with Shell Sort.

 Shell sort is an applied method of selection sort, which can sort quickly in the case that the given array is almost sorted.